-Today, 43 states now have dyslexia laws, and an increasing number of school districts are increasing diagnostic and instructional services for students with signs of dyslexia.
+At the time of this publication, more than 40 states now have dyslexia laws, and an increasing number of school districts are increasing diagnostic and instructional services for students with signs of dyslexia.
 While state mandates are not always fully funded, the fact is that there is strong research supporting specific evidence-based instructional practices that enable dyslexic students to become successful readers and strong academic achievers.

-Here are eight research based instructional recommendations for students with signs of dyslexia:
+Here are eight research-based instructional recommendations for students with signs of dyslexia:

 Multisensory learning is a method of learning that includes more than one sense, such as visual, auditory, kinesthetic, and tactile.
 Because multisensory learning activates multiple parts of the brain, it’s been shown to increase engagement and enhance memory in all learners—but especially those with dyslexic characteristics.

-IDA recommends incorporating two or three of the senses into reading instruction to help dyslexic children better understand new information and make the lesson stick.
+International Dyslexia Association (IDA) recommends incorporating two or three of the senses into reading instruction to help dyslexic children better understand new information and make the lesson stick.